Improved object recognition using neural networks trained to mimic the brain's statistical properties: Methods

 \subsection{Representational Similarity Matrices (RSMs)}

-To compare image representations in the monkey brain with those in a DCNN, we used representational similarity matrices (RSMs) \cite{Kriegeskorte2008}.
+To compare image representations in the monkey brain with those in a DCNN, we used representational similarity matrices (RSMs) as the teacher signal \cite{Kriegeskorte2008}.
 For each pair of images (i \& j) shown to the monkey, we computed the similarity between measured neural responses ($v_{i}$ \& $v_{j}$): these vectors contain the firing rates of all of the observed neurons.
-We assessed the similarity by the cosine similarity between those vectors (Fig. 1).
+We measured the similarity using the cosine similarity between those vectors

+where $v_{i}$ is the neural response to image i and $v_{j}$ is the neural response to image j.

 These values ($RSM_{ij}$) were assembled into matrices, describing the representational similarities \cite{Kriegeskorte2008} in monkey V1, for all image pairs (i \& j).
-We averaged the representational similarity matrices over the 10 experiments to yield a single RSM that was used for training the neural networks.
+We averaged the representational similarity matrices over the 10 experimental sessions to yield a single RSM that was used for training the neural networks.
 During DCNN training, we input the same pairs of images (i \& j) into our DCNNs as were displayed to the monkeys, and computed representational similarity matrices for the chosen layer of hidden units (Fig. 1): the DCNN's RSM is denoted by $\widehat{RSM}$.